Vosselare: Heerlijkheid castle

 Within Vosselare, the heerlijkheid (or the 'Hof Ter Meeren' or 'Hof ter Mere' castle) is of importance.
 It belonged to the lords ‘de Meere’ or ‘van der Meere(n)’.
 The heerlijkheid covered parts of many neighbouring communities.
 The castle was destroyed during World War I, and was rebuilt in 1923–1924.

 There is also the heerlijkheid castle of the 'Goed ter Meersch', also located in Vosselare.
 A large farm with the same name still remains.
 It is supposed to have been a possession of the Knights Templar, passing over to the Van der Meersch family in 1314.
 The castle of the Van der Meersch family, located on the site of the current farm, Goed ter Meersch, was destroyed during the Battle of Nevele, 13 May 1381.

 Church

 The church is first mentioned in 1087.
 Van Hoorebeke argues that it was possibly one of the first churches in Flanders with a belltower.
-A new church building is supposed to have been built by the Knights Templar at the end of their existence, resulting in a close connection between the church and the Van der Meersch noble family, who are supposed to descend from a Knights Templar.
-The church was severely destroyed in 1940 and was rebuilt in 1953 by the architect Vaerwyck-Suys.
+A new church building is supposed to have been built by the Knights Templar at the end of their existence, resulting in a close connection between the church and the Van der Meersch noble family, who are supposed to descend from a Knight Templar.
+The church was severely damaged in 1940 and was rebuilt in 1953 by the architect Vaerwyck-Suys.